Skip to content

 Register PreToolUse hooks through a skill invocation to arm strict guardrails for a single session — without imposing that friction on every workflow.

-Always-on hooks in .claude/settings.json apply to every session, every developer, every task.
-For guardrails like blocking rm -rf or DROP TABLE, that universality is often appropriate.
-For stricter controls — blocking any write outside a specific directory, blocking all destructive git commands — always-on enforcement creates constant friction in the sessions that don't need it.
+Always-on hooks in .claude/settings.json apply to every session, every developer, and every task.
+For guardrails like blocking rm -rf or DROP TABLE, that universal reach is often the right call.
+Stricter controls are different.
+A rule that blocks any write outside one directory, or blocks all destructive git commands, creates constant friction in the sessions that do not need it.

 Skills registered through the hooks frontmatter field solve this.
-They activate when the skill is invoked and are automatically removed when the skill finishes or becomes inactive (hooks reference).
-The skill invocation is the signal: calling /careful communicates intent ("I'm touching prod") and arms the constraints simultaneously.
+They activate when you invoke the skill.
+Claude Code removes them automatically when the skill finishes or becomes inactive (hooks reference).
+The skill invocation is the signal: calling /careful states your intent ("I'm touching prod") and arms the constraints at the same time.

-Skills can declare a hooks field in their YAML frontmatter using the same configuration format as settings.json hooks (skills docs).
-These hooks are registered in memory for the current session.
+Skills can declare a hooks field in their YAML frontmatter.
+It uses the same configuration format as settings.json hooks (skills docs).
+Claude Code registers these hooks in memory for the current session.

-Per the Claude Code documentation, skill hooks "use the same configuration format as settings-based hooks but are scoped to the component's lifetime and cleaned up when it finishes."
-The hooks are component-scoped — active while the skill is running — rather than persistent across the whole session.
-This makes skills an effective way to temporarily arm guardrails for the duration of a specific task.
+The Claude Code documentation says skill hooks "use the same configuration format as settings-based hooks but are scoped to the component's lifetime and cleaned up when it finishes."
+The hooks are component-scoped: they stay active while the skill runs, rather than persisting across the whole session.
+So skills let you arm guardrails for the length of one task and no longer.

-Skill hooks support all hook event types — including PreToolUse, PostToolUse, PermissionRequest, and Stop — plus one additional field not honored in settings.json or agent frontmatter: once.
-When once: true, the hook fires once per session and is then removed — useful for initialization checks (hooks reference).
+Skill hooks support all hook event types, including PreToolUse, PostToolUse, PermissionRequest, and Stop.
+They also support one field that settings.json and agent frontmatter do not honor: once.
+When once: true, the hook fires once per session and is then removed, which suits initialization checks (hooks reference).

-Hook source is shown in the /hooks menu with a Session label, distinguishing skill-registered hooks from project or user-level settings hooks (changelog v2.1.75).
+The /hooks menu shows skill-registered hooks with a Session label, which sets them apart from project and user-level settings hooks (changelog v2.1.75).

 Scenario On-demand (skill hook) Always-on (settings.json)